VaishnaviMore26/HR-Employee-Analytics-SQL/README.md

 ## 📌 Project Overview

-This project focuses on analyzing employee data to understand workforce distribution, employee attrition, salary patterns, job roles, departments, employee experience, and other HR-related factors.
+This project focuses on analyzing employee data to understand workforce distribution, employee attrition, salary patterns, job roles, departments, employee experience, job satisfaction, and other HR-related factors.

-SQL is the primary tool used for database management and analysis, while Python is used for data cleaning and preparation.
+**SQL is the primary tool used for database management and analysis**, while Python is used for data cleaning and preparation.

 The project demonstrates an end-to-end data analysis workflow using **Python, MySQL, and SQL**.